G-Research/otel-partial-collector/README.md

 2. Otel Partial Receiver

 Both of these components connect to the same Postgresql database.
-The exporter is responsible for writing/removing partial traces, while the receiver is responsible for sending partial traces through the pipeline when partial span is not received for the `gc_threshold` duration.
+The exporter is responsible for writing/removing partial traces, while the receiver is responsible for sending partial traces through the pipeline when partial span should be collected.

 ## Otel Partial Exporter